simonellistonball/docker-druid/README.md

 ### Out-Of-Memory (OOM) when using OSX

-When using Docker on OSX, the Docker environment will be executed within the [HyperKit](https://github.com/docker/hyperkit) hypervisor, a lightweight visualization framework for running the Docker containers:
+When using Docker on OSX, the Docker environment will be executed within the [HyperKit](https://github.com/docker/hyperkit) hypervisor, a lightweight virtualization framework for running the Docker containers:
 ```
 docker-druid foobar$ ps -ax | grep docker.hyperkit
 71175 ??
 0:04.02 /Applications/Docker.app/Contents/MacOS/com.docker.hyperkit -A -m 2048M -c 4 -u -s ...
 ```

 The allocated resources are limited by default to 2 cpu's and 2gb of memory.
 Although 2gb is sufficient in most application, the Druid container is rather heavyweight because of the Mysql, Zookeeper and the JVM's.
-When start spawning additional JVM's, for example an indexing job, this might cause issues:
+When we start spawning additional JVM's, for example in an indexing job, this might cause issues:
 ```
 2017-01-20T15:59:58,445 INFO [forking-task-runner-0-[index_transactions_2017-01-20T15:59:50.637Z]] io.druid.indexing.overlord.ForkingTaskRunner - Process exited with status[137] for task: index_transactions_2017-01-20T15:59:50.637Z
 ```